alanluner/PEPStructuredSets/readme.md

 ## BnB-PEP

 A portion of this code is adapted from the branch-and-bound performance estimation solver of Shuvomoy Das Gupta, Bart P.G.
-Van Parys, Ernest K. Ryu.
+Van Parys, and Ernest K. Ryu.
 Their code is available [here](https://github.com/Shuvomoy/BnB-PEP-code), corresponding to the paper
 > [Shuvomoy Das Gupta, Bart P.G.
 Van Parys, Ernest K. Ryu, "Branch-and-Bound Performance Estimation Programming: A Unified Methodology for Constructing Optimal Optimization Methods", Mathematical Programming 204.1 (2024): 567-639.](https://link.springer.com/article/10.1007/s10107-023-01973-1)

 Please consider citing their paper as well if you use our code: